 Where to from here

 I’m now out of debt and getting closer to living my latest dream career: being a digital nomad, running my business from anywhere in the world while housesitting.
-I’m also able to focus on my passion for ballroom dancing and regularly compete with my teacher.
+I’m also able to focus on my passion for ballroom dancing and regularly compete.

 My mission now is to help other people wake up and turn their dream career into reality.